I am a currently enrolled Hunter student who started at Hunter before fall 2013

 - You may review the list of approved courses for the HCR to see the courses that apply to HCR.

-- To help you decide if you would benefit by opting into the HCR, review your current DIG report with the GER audit, then use the What-If function to run an audit for HCR.
+- To help you decide if you would benefit by opting into the HCR, review your current Degreeworks report (formerly DIG) with the GER audit, then use the What-If function to run an audit for HCR.
 Compare the results.

 - Download the GER worksheet and the HCR worksheet.
 Fill in the courses you have completed.
 Compare the results to determine if you would benefit by opting into HCR.

 For any additional questions you have, please visit the HCR Help page.